Ruthie-77/TMP-Mart-Sales-Performance-Analysis/README.md

 AOV = DIVIDE([Total Revenue], DISTINCTCOUNT(SalesExr[Order Number]))
 ```
 ## Recommendations
-1. Double Down on High-Performing Product Categories, including computers and home appliances, through  allocating more shelf space to stock these categories, negotiating better supply deals to maximize margins and introducing loyalty programs to increase customer AOV for these items.
+1. Double Down on High-Performing Product Categories, including computers and home appliances, through  allocating more shelf space to stock these categories, negotiating better supply deals to maximize margins, and introducing loyalty programs to increase customer AOV for these items.
 2. Deepen market penetration in the US through geo-targeted advertising.
 3. For the underperforming items, such as the games and toys category, evaluate customer demand by bundling them with the high-performing ones
 4. Strengthen partnership with high-selling brands